lishiyo/digital-twin-mem0/dev_docs/v0-tasks-backend.md

 - [ ] Implement basic twin agent workflow
 - [ ] Verify this is working with our ingested docs
 - [ ] Create evaluation metrics
-- [ ] Add twin personalization basic support
+- [ ] Add ability to see what the twin thinks about you (biographical profile), and ability to update that directly

 **Testing:**
 - Retrieval accuracy